brentrat/UltraTrack_v5_3/README.md

 Feature points are renewed for each image and are detected as corners from within a moving region of interest using a minimum eigenvalue criterion (Shi and Tomasi, 1994).
 Matched feature-point pairs between successive images are then used to estimate a two-dimensional affine geometric transformation, which requirs a desired confidence of 99% to find the maximum number of matched feature-point pairs, and allows a maximum distance of 50 pixels from one point to the projected location of its corresponding point.

 Absolute lengths and angles of the tracked fascicles are provided within the output.
+Multiple fascicles and regions can be defined, tracked, and output.

 **References**